Reza31415/Growth-Rate-Analysis/README.md

 # Usage
 ## Loading the file
-by clicking on the brow button a dialogue will appear in the directory in which the Python files are located.
+1- By clicking on the *brows* button a dialogue will appear in the directory in which the Python files are located, then you can find the xlsx file.
+2-